wrapperband/FeathercoinWalletGuide/README.md

 ### Feathercoin (FTC) Core Wallet : Main Features

 * Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
-* View and filter the Transactions.
+* View and filter the historical Transactions.
 * Connect to a the FTC Peer to  Peer network and update the Blockchain information.
 * Sign and Verify a message  given to prove ownership.